 Skill 1: Initiating conversations.

 Introverts are excellent in conversations.
 They struggle to start them.
-The cold outreach email that does not get sent.
+The cold outreach email that doesn't get sent.
 The networking event where you stand in the corner.
 The LinkedIn DM that stays in drafts for three days.

-The fix is not to become an extrovert.
+The fix isn't to become an extrovert.
 The fix is to build a system that initiates conversations on your behalf.

 A content engine does this.
 You publish content.
 People respond.
 Conversations start from inbound interest, not from cold outreach.
-The introvert does not have to walk up to strangers.
+The introvert doesn't have to walk up to strangers.
 The strangers come to them.

 An email outreach system also helps.
 The email is drafted in advance, personalized from research (which introverts are good at), and sent without the real-time pressure of a face-to-face conversation.
 You initiate on your terms, on your timeline.